zachagreenberg/AdCampaignTesting/README.md

 -clicked_on_ad: whether or not the person clicked on the ad
 -amount_spent: the amount spent at the store if the person clicked on the ad

+# EDA
+I performed a basic EDA on the data to discover a slight advantage of Ad Version B over Ad Version A.

+**Will Add Visualizations After**

+# Hypothesis Testing
+I performed 2 different Hypothesis Tests on the data.
+For the first one, I tested out which ad had the higher amount of clicks:

+> NULL HYPOTHESIS: There is no difference in performance between version A and B.
+> ALT HYPOTHESIS: Version B outperformed Version A in terms of clicks.

+I used Fishers Exact test because the outcome of the test involved a binary result.
+At the significance level of .05, I failed to reject the null hypothesis.

+For the second one, I tested out which ad had the great amount of revenue brought in:

+> NULL HYPOTHESIS: There is no difference in the mean revenue between the ads.
+> ALT HYPOTHESIS: Version B outperformed Version A in terms of revenue.

+Using a two sample independent t test, with a p-value threshold of .05, I failed to reject this null hypothesis as well.